tuxalin/CommandBuffer/example/Readme.md

 ## License

 The code is available under a custom license as it based on [NVIDIA's Gameworks Samples](https://github.com/NVIDIAGameWorks/GraphicsSamples), see license.txt.
-Code that is not part of the Gameworks example is avaiable under the MIT license.
+Code that is not part of the Gameworks example is available under the MIT license.